-Once thought to be a volcano, 390-meter (1,184-foot) Barra Honda Peak actually contains an intricate network of caves created millions of years ago by erosion after the ridge emerged from the sea.
+A mecca for speleologists, the caves beneath the 390-meter (1,184-foot) Barra Honda Peak were created millions of years ago by erosion after the ridge emerged from the sea.
 You can explore the resulting calcium carbonate formations on a guided tour, and perhaps catch sight of some of the abundant underground animal life, including bats, birds, blindfish, salamanders, and snails.
-The caves are spread around almost 23 square km (14 square miles), but many of them remain unexplored.
+The caves are spread around almost 23 square km (9 square miles), but many of them remain unexplored.

 Every day from 8 am to 1 pm, local guides take groups rappelling 18 meters (58 feet) down into Terciopelo Cave, which shelters unusual formations shaped (they say) like fried eggs, popcorn, and shark's teeth.
 You must wear a harness with a rope attached for safety.
-The tour costs $29 per person (minimum of two) including equipment rental, guide, and entrance fee.
-Kids under 10 are not allowed into this cave, but they can visit the kid-size La Cuevita cavern ($6), which
+The tour costs $31 per person (minimum of two) including equipment rental, guide, and entrance fee.
+Kids under 10 are not allowed into this cave, but they can visit the kid-size La Cuevita cavern ($5), which also has interesting

 13 km (8 miles) west of Río Tempisque Bridge, Barra Honda National Park, Costa Rica